rust-lang/rfcs/0000-virtual-2.md

 }
 ```

-The only difference between structs and enums is in their representation (which
+Enums/structs may be annotated with `[#unsized]`.
+Enums/structs without this
-affects how they can be used). enum objects are represented as they are today.
-They have a tag and are the size of the largest variant plus the tag.
-A pointer
+annotation are represented as enums are today.
+They have a tag and are the size
-or reference to an enum object is a thin pointer to a regular enum
+of the largest variant plus the tag.
+A pointer or reference to an enum object is
-object.
-Nested variants should use a single tag and the 'largest variant' must
+a thin pointer to a regular enum object.
+Nested variants should use a single tag
-take into account nesting.
-Even if we know the static type restricts us to a
+and the 'largest variant' must take into account nesting.
+Even if we know the
-small object, we must assume it could be a larger variant.
-That allows for
+static type restricts us to a small object, we must assume it could be a larger
-trivial coercions from nested variants to outer variants.
-We could optimise this
+variant.
+That allows for trivial coercions from nested variants to outer
-later, perhaps.
+variants.
+We could optimise this later, perhaps.

-Non-leaf struct values are unsized, that is they follow the rules for DSTs.
-A
+Non-leaf variants which are unsized follow the rules for DSTs.
+A programmer
-programmer cannot use non-leaf structs as value types, only pointers to such
+cannot use non-leaf variants as value types, only pointers to such types may
-types may exist.
-E.g., (given the definition of `S1` above) one can write `x:
+exist.
+E.g., (given the definition of `S1` above) one can write `x: S2` (since
-S2` (since it is a leaf struct), `x: &S2`, and `x: &S1`, but not `x: S1`.
-Struct
+it is a leaf struct), `x: &S2`, and `x: &S1`, but not `x: S1`.
+Unsized values
-values have their minimal size (i.e., their size does not take into account
+have their minimal size (i.e., their size does not take into account other
-other variants).
-This is also current behaviour.
-Pointers to structs are DST
+variants).
+This is the current behaviour for structs.
+Pointers to unszied
-pointers, but are not fat.
-They point to a pointer to a vtable, followed by the
+variants are DST pointers, but are not fat.
+They point to a pointer to a vtable,
-data in the struct.
-The vtable pointer allows identification of the concrete
+followed by the data in the variant.
+The vtable pointer allows identification of
-struct variant.
+the concrete variant.

-Pointer-to-struct objects may only be dereferenced if the static type is a leaf
+Pointer-to-unsized-variant objects may only be dereferenced if the static type
-struct.
-Dereferencing gives only the concrete object with no indication of the
+is a leaf variant.
+Dereferencing gives only the concrete object with no
-vtable.
+indication of the vtable.

-The runtime representation of pointer-to-leaf struct objects is changed from the
-current representation in that the pointer is a pointer to `[vtable_ptr, data]`
-rather than a pointer to `data`.
-However, since dereferencing must give the data
-(and not the `[vtable_ptr, data]` representation), this difference is only
-observable if the programmer uses unsafe transmutes.

-To summarise the important differences between enums and structs: enum objects
-may be passed by value where an outer enum type is expected.
-Struct objects may
-only be passed by reference (borrowed reference, or any kind of smart or built-
-in pointer). enum values have the size of the largest variant plus a
-discriminator (modulo optimisation).
-Struct values have their minimal (concrete)
-size plus one word (for the vtable pointer).
 For example,

 ```
 enum E {